 FRANCES TAYLOR of Alabama

-Frances Taylor was elected secretary of the National Federation of Republican Women (NFRW) at the 39th Biennial Convention in Philadelphia and took office in January 2018.
-She is the director of NFRW Region 6, which includes Florida, Georgia, North Carolina, South Carolina and Tennessee.
+Frances Taylor was elected 3rd vice president of the National Federation of Republican Women (NFRW) at the 40th Biennial Convention in Indianapolis and took office in January 2020.
+Previously, she served on the NFRW Executive Committee as secretary.

 Taylor is from Huntsville, Alabama, where she served as president of the Alabama Federation of Republican Women (AFRW) from 2014-2017.
 She has held almost every position within the AFRW.
 She served as a member of the Steering and Financial Oversight Committees for the Alabama Republican Party.
 Frances is a member of the State Executive Committee and local county party where she is on the Policy Committee and heads the Candidate Recruitment Committee.

 She has a long history of service to the Republican Party starting as the county co-chair for Reagan-Bush and as the Alabama Federation of Young Republican’s National Committeewoman and Vice-Chair.
 Since then she has served in many roles for both the AFRW and the state party.

 Among her civic duties, she is the Chairman of the Board of Trustees for the Alabama Institute for the Deaf and Blind, previous board member for the American Cancer Society’s Summer Lights Gala and a Stephen’s Minister at her church.

 Frances uses her secret security clearance as a defense contractor for AMCOM on Redstone Arsenal where she does financial and process analysis for various weapon systems.
 Work has taken her from Pearl Harbor to RAF Lakenheath and Mildenhall in England.
 She is passionate about helping to secure the defenses of the United States of America.